Department of Economics

 1991-92: Research Fellowship, Centre for Economic Studies, ENI - Ente NazionaleIdrocarburi, Roma

 Other research related professional activities.Co-Editor,Journal of Mathematical Economics (from January 2020)

 Referee for the following academic Journals: American Economic Review, American Economic Journal: Micro, Computational Economics, Econometrica, Economic Journal, Economic Theory, European Economic Review, Games and Economic Behavior, International Game Theory Review, International Journal of Game Theory, Journal of Environmental Economics and Management, Journal of Economic Behavior and Organization, Journal of Economic Education, Journal of Economic Psychology, Journal of Economic Theory, Journal of Economics and Management Strategy, Journal of Industrial Economics, Journal of Institutional and Theoretical Economics, Journal of International Economics, Journal of Mathematical Economics, Journal of Public Economics, Labour, Management Science, Manchester School, Mathematical Social Sciences, Quarterly Journal of Economics, Rand Journal of Economics, Research in Economics, Review of Economic Studies, Southern Economic Journal, Synthese, Theoretical Economics, Theory and Decisions.

-Member of the Scientific Committee of the following conferences:
+Member of the Scientific Committee/Programme Committee of the following conferences: